Colorado Invoice Factoring

 - Benefactor Funding Corp.
 (Denver)

-This is certainly not an exhaustive list of companies in Colorado.
-If you are interested in finding the best factoring company for your small business funding needs let us know a little information about your business, location and size of your business.
+This is certainly not an exhaustive list of companies in Colorado-just those headquartered.
+Others with operations in the state include Riviera Finance, Bluevine, Fleet One factoring and Fundbox.
+If you are interested in finding the best factoring company for your small business factoring needs let us know a little information about your business, location and size of your business.

 If you are a business operating in Colorado, consider factoring accounts receivable as a funding option.
 Factoring can provide cash for your business to meet payroll, obtain supplier discounts or expand into new markets.
 All without incurring any new debt!
-The influx of cash may also improve your credit rating since no new debt was incurred in the funding.
+The influx of net working capital may also improve your credit rating since no new debt was incurred in the funding.